Commercial Energy Financing Primer

-Whole Foods worked with a regional utility provider to customize energy efficiency incentives for the grocery sector and signed an agreement to receive incentive funds based on actual energy reductions.
+Whole Foods Market worked with a regional utility provider to customize energy efficiency incentives for the grocery sector and signed an agreement to receive incentive funds based on actual energy reductions.

 If you are a commercial sector leader ready to take the next steps on financing for energy projects, consider doing the following:

 Engage the facilities team(s) or the individual responsible for monitoring energy use to assess the project opportunities in your building(s) that are feasible to implement.
 Understanding the size and scope of the potential projects will help determine the appropriate financing mechanisms .

 Understand what internal capital (if any) can be accessed to fund potential projects and consider whether it could be structured into an internal fund or capital expenditure program.